Home » Symptoms » Cat Symptoms A-Z » Running Around

 Running Around in cats

-“Running around” in cats refers to a behavior where the cat suddenly and often for no apparent reason runs through the room or apartment.
-This behavior can occur occasionally and is usually harmless, but can also indicate health or psychologicalPsychological refers to anything related to the mind or behavior.
+‘Running around’ in cats refers to a behavior in which the cat suddenly and often without apparent reason runs through the room or apartment.
+This behavior can occur occasionally and is usually harmless, but it can also indicate health or psychologicalPsychological refers to anything related to the mind or behavior.
 In veterinary medicine, this can include the study of animal behavior, including stress responses and behavioral disorders. problems.

 Can Occur with the Following Diseases: